radius-project/blog/radblog/content/posts/2025/radius-roadmap-update/index.md

 ### Preparations for using PostgreSQL as the Radius database
 In the near future, the Radius data store will be migrated from etcd to a PostgreSQL database.
 In preparation for this, the Helm chart for installing Radius now includes deploying PostgreSQL to the Kubernetes cluster.
 You can follow the progress of moving the Radius data store in [this issue](https://github.com/radius-project/radius/issues/8398).

-> To see more video demos of Radius features, visit the [Radius channel on YouTube](https://youtube.com/playlist?list=PLrZ6kld_pvgz8usAJCVqvUw5evfEzBCt-&si=0wPB_E43ktbMCc1i)
 ## Upcoming priorities
 Looking ahead, our feature focus will be on enhancing the extensibility of Radius, starting with the ability to create custom resource types and enabling compute platform portability into serverless container platforms.
 Scalability and operational improvements are also on the horizon, including control plane upgrades, support for external data stores, and ability to specify additional application configurations.